aviguptatx/avig/content/posts/voting.md

 +++
 date = '2025-12-12T14:05:41-08:00'
-title = 'Voting in the presidential election'
+title = 'The value of voting'
 +++

-# EV of a presidential vote
+# How much is your presidential vote worth in the United States?
-How much is your presidential vote worth in the United States?
 The expected value of your vote depends on two things: the probability your vote changes the outcome of the entire election, and the value that is gained from this change in outcome.
 Mathematically, we have:

 $$EV = P(\text{vote flips state}) \times P(\text{state flips election}) \times \Delta V$$